NVPanda/NVPanda/README.md

 Learn the right way to code in python, C, C++, C# for games, HTML5, Javascript and CSS.

 - 💬 Ask me about ...

+  My first project?
+R.	Famous "Hello World" in python, html, css and javascript.
+  What i want to do before?
+R.	I want to create an ERP for the medical accounting area.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=NVPanda&count_private=true&theme=onedark)